kkonen/gazebo_ros_pkgs/README.md

 RMW_IMPLEMENTATION=rmw_opensplice_cpp colcon build --symlink-install
 ```

-Ignore RMW_IMPLEMENTATION=rmw_opensplice_cpp if you are not installing this for the Phantomx version of ros2learn
+Ignore RMW_IMPLEMENTATION=rmw_opensplice_cpp if you are not installing this for the phantomx version of ros2learn, or don't..
+I'm just a readme.

 Be sure to source this workspace's install setup for every new terminal you open:
 ```
-source ~/ws/gazebo_ros_ws/setup.bash
+source ~/gazebo_ros_ws/install/setup.bash
 ```

 ### Documentation and Tutorials